The player characters and important non-player characters of Path of Exile.

 - Lovable Coward: Regardless of what they said, Hargan was a surrogate uncle figure for Clarissa, and even Grigor noted that his cowardice is an asset; once he considers someone as useful in keeping him alive, he will do almost anything for that person.

 An inhabitant of the Sarn Encampment and Act Three's magic & potion vendor.
 Clarissa is not at the encampment upon the Exile's first visit, but is brought back by said Exile after finding Clarissa in the City of Sarn just outside the Vaal Apex.

-- The Woobie: Her lover, Tolman, was captured and tortured (or experimented upon) to death by Piety, and she would tell stories how she used to be better off back in Theopolis, even dining with General Gravicious.
+- Break the Cutie: Her lover, Tolman, was captured and tortured (or experimented upon) to death by Piety, and she would tell stories how she used to be better off back in Theopolis, even dining with General Gravicious.

 An inhabitant of the Sarn Encampment.

 - Boobs of Steel: Quite busty, and there were accounts of her braving the ruins of Sarn and coming back unscathed.

 An Ezomyte who had an unfortunate encounter with Piety and escaped, now inhabitant of the Sarn Encampment.

 - Body Horror: Just look at him!